hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 # Logging In

 * This api handles logging in the user using different ways by setting up plugins to handle each
-* Does password resets
+  * allows logging in via api call and no web page
+  * if api or console then return a me api to show the logged-in user information
+  * Shows a user landing url if browser call
-* Social networks logging in handled in the internet layers
+* Social networks logging in handled in the internet layers for the login api
+* handle regulation demanded forms
+* have a user landing page, or if api a me
+  * in the landing page or me, show news
+* set text only news items (date and news) to show

 ## Authentication